 "Time has been transformed, and we have changed.
 It has advanced and set us in motion, it has unveiled its face, inspiring us with bewilderment and exhilaration." -- Kahlil Gibran.

 Most of the answers we have received so far have been thoughtful, and often very thought-provoking.
-None of them more so than this one about our "Where are the sun and the moon right now for you?" game being a kind of time and timing Zen koan.
+And none of them more so than this one, which sees TrueTyme as an eternal time and timing Zen koan.

-To help those who are not yet TrueTyme users understand what our TT clock game adds to conventional clock and watch time, consider its various colorful displays within the context of three astro-illogical paradoxes and anomalies, and an unexpected miracle, these challenges to conventional wisdom...
+To help those of you what our TT smart clock and smart watch "game" adds to conventional clock and watch time, consider its various colorful displays within the context of several astro-illogical paradoxes and anomalies -- and an unexpected miracle of sorts, all four of them unconventional challenges to conventional wisdom...